Usage guide

 # The corrected matrix is now in adata.layers["cycombine_corrected"]

-# (constant CORRECTED_LAYER). adata.X is unchanged.
+# (constant CORRECTED_LAYER). adata.X is unchanged, and the same report

 Loading data